Aerial view of cars in a parking lot.

 Can you speed the delivery up for me because I have been awarded a grant?

-Whether you order a car through the Scheme or privately at a dealership, it will be subject to the same delivery lead times and delays, and Motability are unable to speed up the delivery of your vehicle.
+Whether you order a car through the Scheme or privately at a dealership, it will be subject to the same delivery times.

 If you have received an award letter from the Motability Foundation, it is not possible to increase your grant award or use your grant award towards vehicles other than those listed on your award letter to speed up delivery.
 The foundation can only consider increasing a grant award to speed up delivery of a vehicle in exceptional circumstances, such as when the beneficiary has a life-limiting condition.